tylerpearson/serverless-election-aws/README.md

 - SQS acts as a queue between a Lambda function triggered by the API Gateway and a Lambda function triggered by messages in the SQS queue.
 This takes advantages of [Lambda's recent integration support for SQS -> Lambda](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html).
 - The queue uses server-side encryption with the KMS CMK.
 This protects against a burst of messages that could overwhelm writes to the DynamoDB table before autoscaling kicks in.
 - Vote updates on the DynamoDB table are idempotent, so the standard queue is used and FIFO isn't required.
-- If the Lambda function is not able to process the message sucessfully after two attempts, the message is passed to the dead letter queue and would be manually reviewed.
+- If the Lambda function is not able to process the message successfully after two attempts, the message is passed to the dead letter queue and would be manually reviewed.
 - The message retention period is set at three days, although due to the Lambda integration, the messages will be processed in near real-time.
 For the dead letter queue, the retention period is the maximum seven days.
 - Visibility timeout is set at the default 30 seconds, which is adequate for the time required for Lambda to update the record in DynamoDB.
 - If the queue is changed to FIFO, [SQS deduping](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagededuplicationid-property.html) should be done on the messages to prevent multiple votes being cast if there is a delay between a vote being cast and a vote being saved to the database.
 The voter id should be used as the deduplication id.
-- CloudWatch alerts should be setup to notify if the queues start to back up.

 ### CloudFront and S3

 - An S3 bucket is used to host the the voting UI.
 The bucket has [static website hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) enabled to serve the HTML, CSS, JS, and other required resources.
 - In front of the static website bucket is a CloudFront distribution to serve the resources to voters through a CDN.
 - Terraform does not yet support the ability to [designate an origin failover](https://github.com/terraform-providers/terraform-provider-aws/issues/6547).
-For the high availabilty required to support an election, this would want to be enabled in case [any issues with S3](https://aws.amazon.com/message/41926/) arise.
+For the high availability required to support an election, this would want to be enabled in case [any issues with S3](https://aws.amazon.com/message/41926/) arise.
 - Due to the global nature of CloudFront distributions, a TLS/SSL certificate is [required from the default `us-east-1` region](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html#https-requirements-aws-region).
 In the Terraform templates, the distribution is assigned the certificate generated in this region.
 - The distribution forces HTTPS for secure communication.